AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/ditaval-editor.md

 ![](images/ditaval-all-props-new.png){width="650" align="left"}

-### Add Rev Prop
+#### Add Rev Prop

-If you want to add specific revision number for the DITAVAL file you can add it using **Add rev prop**.
-You can define the appropriate values and the action for the property.
-The attribute for rev prop is fixed as rev in the Source view.
+To add a specific revision number to a tag in XML, you can use use the Add rev prop option.
+This adds a rev attribute to the tag, with the value defined in the Value field along with the selected action for the property.
+This revision attribute can later be used to filter relevant XML content based on the specified revision number when generating the output.

 ![](images/ditaval-rev-props.png){width="650" align="left"}

-### Add Flags
+### Actions for property

+There are majorly four actions available for a given property that can be used which are listed as follows:

+**Include:** Include the content in output.
+This is the default behavior unless otherwise set.

+**Exclude:** Exclude the content from output (if all values in the particular attribute are excluded).

+**Passthrough:** Include the content in output, and preserve the attribute value as part of the output stream for further processing by a runtime engine, for example runtime filtering based on individual user settings.

-To flag the content in the output, you can add flag as the action for a given attribute in the file.
+**Add Flags:** To flag the content in the output, you can add flag as the action for a given attribute in the file.
 Additionally you can also add various Flag styles to it using the **Flag style** as mentioned below.

 ![](images/ditaval-flag-style.png){width="650" align="left"}